jessedrelick/agens/README.md

 - `:examples` - a list of maps representing example inputs and outputs for the agent
 - `:reflection` - a string representing any additional considerations or reflection the agent should make before returning results

-Keep in mind that a single agent can be used across multiple jobs, so it is best to restrict the agent prompt to specific capabilities and use `Agens.Job.Step.objective` or `Agens.Job.Config.description` for Job or Step-specific prompting.
+Keep in mind that a single agent can be used across multiple jobs, so it is best to restrict the agent prompt to specific capabilities and use `objective` on `Agens.Job.Step` or `description` on `Agens.Job.Config` for Job or Step-specific prompting.

 ### Tool
 When using creating Tools with the `Agens.Tool` behaviour, the `instructions/0` callback can be used to add specific instructions in the final prompt for using the Tool.
 This could also include examples, especially for structured output, which can be crucial for designing a Tool that will provide predictable results.